 Divi is secure for your users and customers, and with automatic backups, it offers peace of mind for you!

-Have you ever made changes to the design of your website, or really to any document online, and then lost everything due to a computer or browser crash?
+Have you ever made changes to the design of your website, or any document online, and then lost everything due to a browser crash?

 Starting over is time-consuming and frustrating.
-Fortunately, Divi not only saves your edits in the builder so you can move forward and backward between them, it also creates browser backups and offers you the option to restore your last edits if your browser crashes.
+Fortunately, Divi not only saves your edits in the builder so you can move forward and backward between them, it also creates browser backups.
+It also offers you the option to restore your last edits if your browser crashes.

-So Divi has you covered in terms of site recoverability, which is the fourth reason why I love it so much.
+So it has you covered in terms of site recoverability, which is the fourth reason why I love it so much.
 I never have to worry about losing my work.

 Divi offers great value